 Truth #1: DMARC is difficult, I need someone to help me.

 DMARC comes with its fair share of complexity.
-Going at it alone is tedious and is often met with less than stellar results: Only about 1 in 5 large organizations ever make it to enforcement and the cost is significant.
+Going at it alone is tedious and is often met with less than stellar results: Only about 14% of large organizations ever make it to enforcement and the cost is significant.
 Conversely, about 90% of Valimail customers make it to enforcement in 12 months or less.
-It’s far more effective and cost efficient to outsource.
+It’s far more effective and cost-efficient to outsource.

 Truth #2: DMARC reporting provides visibility that is inherently valuable